 In this section you can read the latest specific updates for all locations of Aeres Hogeschool (Almere, Dronten en Wageningen).
-Below these updates you will find the latest general updates and general information that apply throughout Aeres.

 14 January 2021

 The lockdown situation has unfortunately been extended until February 9.
 All staff and students are yearning for the time when we can meet 'live' again.
 Because concerns about the spread of the virus are as high as ever, the university board has decided to extend the current teaching and work situation until spring break which begins on February 22.
 If, on Tuesday February 9, it appears that more than is currently possible in terms of activities on location, we will make use of this as much as possible.
 Of course, this will depend on the specific location situation and the freedoms allowed at that time.